Tabletop Game / Vampire: The Masquerade

 - Deader Than Dead: Diablerizing a vampire is more than administering Final Death - it also destroys the victim's soul, denying them an afterlife.
 This is why Camarilla vampires and even Caine consider it to be a crime worse than murder.
 Ancient vampires can sometimes circumvent this, but they are stated to be game breakers in canon anyway.

-- Deadly Decadent Court: Camarilla, the main world-spanning sect of vampires is one big example of this.
+- Deadly Decadent Court: The Camarilla, the main world-spanning sect of vampires, is one big example of this.

 - Deaf Composer: Any vampire cooks, by virtue of having normal food taste utterly rancid.
 Unless they have the Eat Food merit, which does allow them to taste the food in addition to not having the food turn to ash in their mouth.

 - Deal with the Devil: Sometimes this is what makes you a vampire in the first place.
 Sometimes it's what happens when you try to make deals with older (smarter) vampires.
 A ghoul's relationship to his or her master often takes this form too.
-Literal deals with actual devils are possible, and they usually turn out about as well as can be expected (later versions of the game strongly discouraged the use of literal demons since it adds an element of Black and White Morality that undermines the game's central themes).
+Literal deals with actual devils are possible, and they usually turn out about as well as can be expected (Revised strongly discouraged the use of literal demons since it added an element of Black and White Morality that undermined the game's central themes).

 - Defector from Decadence: Inverted.
 The Salubri turned their backs on the violent lives of vampires, and as a result were largely obliterated.
 The Salubri antitribu are defectors to decadence - Adonai, their founder, got so pissed off by Salubri pacifism that he stormed out of the bloodline and joined the Sabbat.

 - Adonai's problem wasn't pacificism so much as restraint from taking bloody vengeance on the Tremere.
 He was the founder of the Vengeful Salubri faction from the Dark Ages.